Runners are always looking for an edge – to get faster, to run farther, to stay injury free.

 You want to run your best marathon?
 Well, 25 miles a week isn’t gonna do it.
 And likewise, if you are training for a race of a much shorter distance, you probably don’t need a calendar full of 20-mile Saturdays to achieve your best 5K or 10K.

 So how do you determine how much mileage is right for you?
-The answer depends on a couple of things: What race you are training for; and How experienced of a runner you are.
+The answer depends on a couple of things: What race you are training for, and how experienced of a runner you are.

 What are you running

 From Hal Higdon to Jack Daniels to the publishers at Runners World, there are tons experts who can give you advice on how many miles you should log each week.
 And really, each person has his or her own magic number.
 A 100-mile week for someone like Ryan Hall will not work for most of us 30- and 40-something weekend warriors who have jobs and families.
+(If you want to hear it straight from the experts mouths, I recommend buying one of these books:)

 So I like to base my weekly mileage on what races I have upcoming.
 Let’s take the marathon distance.
 In the leadup to this race most of us throw in anywhere from two to five 20-plus mile runs during a typical 16-week training schedule.
 And these 20-mile runs come at the end of our peak weeks during marathon training.